Standardized Testing in District 622Standardized testing serves several purposes in District 622.

 - Evaluating programs to determine what is working, what is not working, and what should be done next.

 National Assessment of Educational Progress (NAEP)NAEP is the largest nationally representative and continuing assessment of what students in the United States know and can do in various subjects.
 Assessments are conducted periodically in mathematics, reading, science, writing, the arts, civics, economics, geography, U.S. history, and in Technology and Engineering Literacy.
 Only selected schools within District 622 participate each year and a random sample of students will be tested.
 No individual or school results are reported, but national results and more information can be found here.

 State AssessmentsDistrict 622 follows all Minnesota Department of Education policies and regulations in regard to testing.

-ACT Plus WritingACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on Tuesday April 3rd, 2018.
+ACT Plus WritingACT Plus Writing is now a state test for 11th graders, who will take it during regular school hours on Tuesday, March 24th, 2020.
 District 622 has chosen to offer students the ACT Plus Writing in order to provide students with the most flexibility in selecting post-secondary institutions.
-Juniors are required to take the test, even if they have already taken an ACT before.
+All juniors are encouraged to take the test, even if they have already taken an ACT before.

-Minnesota Comprehensive Assessments (MCA)The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math and science help schools and districts measure student progress toward the state's academic standards.
+Minnesota Comprehensive Assessments (MCA)The MCA and MTAS (alternate assessment used with significantly cognitively disabled students) tests in reading, math, and science help schools and districts measure student progress toward the state's academic standards.
 The MCA reading tests are administered in grades 3-8, 10.
 Math is administered in grades 3-8 and 11.
 Science is administered in grades 5 and 8, and once during high school (grade 10 for most District 622 students).
-Test results are reported to the public, parents and students, and are used to monitor trends in student achievement.
+Test results are reported to the public, parents, and students, and are used to monitor trends in student achievement.
 Student results are sent home with students (in elementary and middle) or mailed home (in high school) before Fall conferences of the following year.
 Parent Fact Sheets and interpretation resources, created by the Minnesota Department of Education, can be found here.